RMITLibrary/design-system/content/visual/colour.md

 hide_footer: false
 ---
 <h1 class="margin-top-zero">Colour</h1>
-<p class="lead">The Dewey design system uses colour sparingly.
+<p class="lead">The design system uses colour sparingly.
 As the site aims to meet a WCAG 2.0 Triple A standard, colour contrast is paramount.
 However, this can limit options to provide contrast between colours, for example between text and links.
 Choices are made in typography to help mitigate these issues.</p>
 <h2>Primary text</h2>
 <!-- START row -->
 <div class="row margin-top-lg">